trampitax/werewolf/README.md

 ## Languages availables
 - English
 - Spanish
+- Persian

+Thanks to Ariahhl1 for the persian translation!

 ## What is this?
 Just the simple version of the game now available on Discord.
 It's based on the game "The werewolves of millers hollow", a board game for eight or more players.